-Slur your speech as though you are so sleepy that you can hardly form words.
+The Fake Drunk — Slur your speech as though you are so sleepy that you can hardly form words.
 You know that lovely feeling when you’re waking up slowly, in no hurry, and you’re conscious yet not even remotely ready to move or speak yet?
 That floaty, delicious feeling of happy paralysis?
 Of complete contentment to just lie there?
 Don’t just visualize that feeling, actually act like you feel that way, in your mouth.
-Try to say, softly but out loud, “I’m so relaxed I can hardly talk.”
-But slur your words.
+To get into the spirit of the thing, speak the words, “I’m so relaxed I can hardly talk,” and slur your words.
 Literally slur them.
 Slur them like your mouth is so relaxed you are having trouble making words!
 You will find that this is quick and effortless way to relax your jaw.
 It won’t necessarily last, but it is a most helpful way to quickly get back to the state you want.

-You may also find it helpful to actually prop your mouth open with something durable and spit-proof.
+You may also find it helpful to actually prop your mouth open with something durable and spit-proof, such as a Lego block, or a small rubber ball.
 Most people will salivate too much to keep this up for an entire long session, but it can be a useful way to help you focus on the challenge for a few minutes at a time.
 Some people may find it practical for longer.

 This intensive approach is generally a much more effective method of breaking the clenching habit than scattered self-reminders to “stop clenching,” which just never really take.
-If you are really determined, spend an hour a day doing this — if you put in the time, you really can’t fail.
+If you are really determined, spend an hour a day holding your face like someone just stuck a needle in your keister.
+If you put in the time, you really can’t fail.
 I estimate that most people need 5–10 hours of practice in a week to put a good dent in a clenching habit.
 Of course, life is likely to regenerate the problem back sooner or later … but you will know what to do when that happens.

 In 2007, these researchers found that “in 56% of patients with tinnitus and MTPs, the tinnitus could be modulated by applying digital compression of such points, mainly those of the masseter muscle.”
 And how many people with tinnitus had trigger points?
 Quite a few.
 The researchers found “a strong correlation between tinnitus and the presence of MTPs in head, neck and shoulder girdle.”BACK TO TEXT